 Job families contain different jobs which are related to each other.
 For example, the construction job family includes plumbing, civil engineering, and architecture.

-Instant Expert: You can look through different job families on iCould, and watch the videos to give you some real life examples of the massive range of careers that are available to you.
+Instant Expert: You can look through different job types on iCould, and watch videos to give you real life examples of the massive range of careers available to you.

 What should I study?